Neutron: Neutron temperature

+The energy of free neutrons are characterized by their temperature as given by their Maxwell–Boltzmann distribution.
+For example, thermal neutrons have with kT = 0.0253 eV (4.0×10^-21 J) corresponding to room temperature, giving them a characteristic (not average, or median) speed of 2.2 km/s.

 In many substances, thermal neutron reactions show a much larger effective cross-section than reactions involving faster neutrons, and thermal neutrons can therefore be absorbed more readily (i.e., with higher probability) by any atomic nuclei that they collide with, creating a heavier – and often unstable – isotope of the chemical element as a result.

-Most fission reactors use a neutron moderator to slow down, or thermalize the neutrons that are emitted by nuclear fission so that they are more easily captured, causing further fission.
-Others, called fast breeder reactors, use fission energy neutrons directly.
+Most fission reactors use a neutron moderator to slow down, or thermalize, the neutrons that are emitted by nuclear fission so that they are more easily captured, causing further fission.

-Cold neutrons

-Cold neutrons are thermal neutrons that have been equilibrated in a very cold substance such as liquid deuterium.
-Such a cold source is placed in the moderator of a research reactor or spallation source.
-Cold neutrons are particularly valuable for neutron scattering experiments.

-The use of cold and very cold neutrons (VCN) have been a bit limited compared to the use of thermal neutrons due to the relatively lower flux and lack in optical components.
-However, Innovative solutions have been proposed to offer more options to the scientific community to promote the use of VCN.

-Ultracold neutrons

-Ultracold neutrons are produced by inelastic scattering of cold neutrons in substances with a low neutron absorption cross section at a temperature of a few kelvins, such as solid deuterium or superfluid helium.
-An alternative production method is the mechanical deceleration of cold neutrons exploiting the Doppler shift.